-Later in the film when Meera interviews a renowned lawyer Shyam Tolani, the man mocks her on national TV for media turning into justice-seekers.
+Later in the film when Meera interviews a renowned lawyer Shyam Tolani, the man mocks her on national TV for turning into a justice-seeker.
 Provided the times that we are in today – with the social media campaigns propelled to amplify media trials – his point of view is certainly worth considering.
-However, for the time that the event took place, the efforts of media as well as people are commendable for the way it is presented in No One Killed Jessica.
+However, for the time that the event took place, the efforts of media, as well as people, are commendable for the way it is presented in No One Killed Jessica.

 Swear away like Meera Gaity

 Agree or not, No One Killed Jessica, at the end of the day is a commercial film.
 Meera Gaity’s character, to be rawly stated, does what a hero (a man) would do in an ordinary film.
 While I am not sure if that was the insight that went into designing the character, it was refreshing to see an independent, successful working woman in New Delhi who swore like a trooper.
-Rani Mukerji in easily the most convincing portrayals of a foul-mouthed character in post-2000s’ Bollywood does it like a queen.
+Rani Mukerji, in what is easily the most convincing portrayals of a foul-mouthed female character in post-2000s’ Bollywood, does it like a queen.

 There are moments where she lightly uses the urban lingo with lines such as, “Start moving your asses right now.
 Then there are others where she illustrates a routine statement with a punch, “What do you mean explosive?
 It is fucking explosive.”
 Mukerji is supremely convincing in a part that sets the tone for her crime film series Mardaani where she would appear as a cop who is less aggressive and more empathetic.